Dr. Michael Barnett-Cowan is an Associate Professor for the Kinesiology Department, Faculty of Applied Health Sciences, at the University of Waterloo.

 Kristina R. Llewellyn is the Principal Investigator of Digital Oral Histories for Reconciliation (www.dohr.ca): The Nova Scotia Home for Colored Children History Education Initiative, a project funded by the Social Sciences and Humanities Research Council of Canada.

 Kevin Barton received his PhD in Cognitive and Behavioural Neuroscience from the University of Waterloo.
-His doctoral research examined how people effectively navigate the world around them, using techniques drawn from mathematics, psychophysiology, virtual reality, and computational neuroscience.
+His research interests include understanding how game dynamics and mechanics can be leveraged in professional contexts to improve the well-being of others.

 Jason Hawreliak received his Ph.D. in English from the University of Waterloo.
 His research examines rhetorics of heroism and immortality in videogames.
 Other research interests include multimodal rhetoric and the psychological function of digital media.

 As a User Experience Designer, Phil spends his days learning to understand people and the work that they do, and then finding ways to make that work more effective and satisfying.
 But as a long-time game nerd, he can't help but turn that same lens on the mechanics that underpin games--what works, what doesn't, and what that means for the experiences that games offer.